suffolklibraries/lgc/content/collections/events/powerful-portraits-24-07.md

     content:
       -
         type: text
-        text: 'Take inspiration from our portrait photography exhibition – An Eye For Life: Photography by John Ferguson – and the portraits in the Mansion.'
+        text: 'Join our workshop to hone your drawing skills and uncover the secrets of portraiture.
+Be inspired by the Mansion’s paintings and our new exhibition, An Eye for Life: Photography by John Ferguson, to create your cartoon selfie.
+Infuse your portraits with personal significance and hidden narratives.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Suitable for ages 5+.
-Younger children are welcome but may not be able to fully take part in the session.
-Parents/carers must remain with their children throughout.'
+        text: 'Don’t miss this chance to unleash your creativity and refine your artistry.'
   -
     type: heading
     attrs: